Whayne Wilson: Death

-On May 14, 2005 Wilson's car collided with a truck on a highway along the Caribbean coast of Costa Rica.
+On May 14, 2005, Wilson's car collided with a truck on a highway along the Caribbean coast of Costa Rica.
 Wilson died four days later in the Calderón Guardia hospital in San José, Costa Rica.
-He left four young daughters and his partner Corina McKenzie.
+He is survived by four young daughters and his partner Corina McKenzie.
 In 2011 another Costa Rican international, Dennis Marshall, died in a car accident on the same road.